SmogDr/edar_coursebook/docs/03-rprog2.md

 ### Renaming columns

-A first step is often re-naming the columns of the dataframe.
+A first step is often renaming the columns of the dataframe.
 It can be hard to work with a column name that:

 - is long
 - includes spaces or other special characters
-- includes upper case
+- includes uppercase letters

-You can check out the column names for a dataframe using the `colnames` function, with the dataframe object as the argument.
+You can check out the column names for a dataframe using the `colnames()` function, with the dataframe object as the argument.
 Several of the column names in `daily_show` have some of these issues:

 ```r